 If you need a copy of a Traffic Accident Report you can go online to Lexis Nexis and obtain a copy of the report, there is a fee for a copy of this report determined by the amount of pages in report.

-Once your complaint is received, it will be investigated according to appropriate procedures.
+You may also contact any police department supervisor in person, or call the police department's administrative phone number at 847-546-2127 (Ask to speak with a supervisor) Once your complaint is received, it will be investigated according to appropriate procedures.
 You will be notified of the results.

 Send U.S. mail to:Chief Gilbert RiveraRound Lake Beach Police Department1947 N. Municipal WayRound Lake Beach, IL 60073